 American Marketing Association is a chapter of the International Collegiate American Marketing Association.
-This organization is most committed to providing a forum for students' professional growth and development and actively encourages their involvement.
-Membership benefits include the opportunity to participate in valuable business seminars and workshops offered by top marketing professionals and a one-year subscription to Marketing News, a publication dedicated to the discussion of the latest topics and issues in the field and written especially for members.
+This organization is most committed to providing a forum for students' professional growth and development, and actively encourages their involvement.
+Membership benefits include the opportunity to participate in valuable business seminars and workshops offered by top marketing professionals and a one-year subscription to Marketing News, a publication dedicated to the discussion of the latest topics and issues in the field, and written especially for members.

-Mu Kappa Tau National Honor Society was chartered in the Spring of 1986 for the purpose of recognizing junior and senior marketing students with an overall GPA of 3.25 and above.
+Mu Kappa Tau National Honor Society was chartered in the Spring of 1986 for the purpose of recognizing junior and senior marketing students with an over GPA of 3.25 and above.
 In addition to promoting and stimulating interest in the area of Marketing, the organization fosters a relationship among its honor students, marketing faculty, and marketing professionals.

-Society for Human Resource Management (SHRM) is the leading voice of the human resource profession, representing the interests of over 65,000 professional and 6,000 student members from around the world.
+Society for Human Resource Management (SHRM) - The Society for Human Resource Management is the leading voice of the human resource profession, representing the interests of over 65,000 professional and 6,000 student members from around the world.
 SHRM provides its membership with services that equip human resource professionals to become leaders and decision-makers within their organizations.
 The society is a founding member and Secretariat of the World Federation of Personnel Management Association (WFPMA), which links human resource associations in 55 nations.

-Association of Logistics and Supply Chain Management (ALSCM) is an organization dedicated to providing professional growth and development of student members in the fields of transportation, logistics and supply chain management.
-ALSCM is also associated with the Council of Supply Chain Management Professionals (CSCMP) and Institute of Supply Chain Management (ISM).
+Association of Logistics and Supply Chain Management (ALSCM) - is an organization dedicated to providing professional growth and development of student members in the fields of transportation, logistics and supply chain management.
+ALSCM is also associated with Council of Supply Chain Management Professionals (CSCMP) and Institute of Supply Chain Management (ISM).

-- CSCMP is the preeminent worldwide professional association of supply chain management that provides educational opportunities and relevant information via a variety of programs, services, and activities.
-Membership is for all full-time undergraduate and graduate students. - ISM is a not-for-profit association that provides education, development, and advancement of the profession and the expansion of professional skills and knowledge.
+Council of Supply Chain Management Professionals (CSCMP) - is the preeminent worldwide professional association of supply chain management that provides educational opportunities and relevant information via a variety of programs, services, and activities.
 Membership is for all full-time undergraduate and graduate students.

+Institute of Supply Chain Management (ISM) - is a not-for-profit association that provides education, development, and advancement of the profession and the expansion of professional skills and knowledge.
+Membership is for all full-time undergraduate and graduate students.

-Students in Free Enterprise (SIFE) is a non-profit organization that provides college students the opportunity to learn about the free enterprise system.
+Students in Free Enterprise, Inc. (SIFE) is a non-profit organization that provides college students the opportunity to learn about the free enterprise system.
 It also offers students the opportunity to develop leadership, teamwork, and communication skills through learning, practicing, and teaching the principles of the free enterprise system.